 - Create New Tracks in your Recording Software – one MIDI and one Audio

 Create a new MIDI track, and a newaudio track.
 Check that you have routed the audio output of your interface to the audio track, and the MIDI input to your MIDI track.
 Assign a virtual instrument to your MIDI track.
 In Reaper, you can simply double-click to create a new track, then choose the type of input.
 It will be a MIDI track if you choose MIDI input.
 It will be an audio track if you choose audio input.
 In Garageband, if you create a new empty project you will be asked what type of track to create.
 Once you have created one, you can right-click and add more tracks.
 Create a Software Instrument track (for MIDI) and an Audio Track (for audio!)

 Need to start with something more basic?
 Then check out our step-by-step guide to make your first home studio recording.

-Step 6: Arm Your Tracks
+- Arm Both Your Tracks For Recording

 Arm (enable) both the MIDI and the Audio tracks for recording.
 To do this, you press the red ‘arm’ button on the track.
 In Garageband, you might have to right-click -> configure track header and check to display the record enable button.
 Also, note that in Garageband, you should enable the audio track FIRST, and the software instrument track SECOND.
 For some reason it does not work the other way round.

-Then finally, on the main transport bar, hit record …. if everything has been set up correctly then you should find you are will record audio and MIDI tracks simultaneously.
+On the main transport bar, hit record …. if everything has been set up correctly then you should find you are will record audio and MIDI tracks simultaneously.